 Packet loss is when “packets” or pieces of data traveling across a network do not reach their end destination.
-The end result of these packets failing to reach the opposite end of the network communication leads to missing data, in a VoIP call it would lead to missing pieces of the conversation.
+The end result of these packets failing to reach the opposite end of the network communication leads to missing data.
+In a VoIP call, it results in missing pieces of the conversation which isn’t ideal.

-Packet Loss can cause multiple participants to leave the phone call and either attempt to re-establish a connection or move to another form of communication.
+Packet loss causes multiple participants to leave a phone call, and either attempt to re-establish a connection or move to another form of communication.
 When problems occur we often tend to ‘drop the call’ and quickly try to reconnect straight away.

-For VoIP calls, dropping one or two minor packets won’t cause too much of an issue – if only one or two words are jumbled, we can generally understand the overall context of the message.
-However, if packet loss reaches a steady, significant level of 5% to 10% packet loss users will notice entire sentences missing, and awkward pauses in the middle of a conversation.
-This can be an infuriating experience, something you would wish your customers could avoid.
+For VoIP calls, dropping one or two minor packets won’t cause too much of an issue.
+This is because if only one or two words are jumbled, we can generally understand the overall context of the message.
+However, if packet loss reaches a steady, significant level of 5% to 10% packet loss, individuals will notice entire sentences missing, and awkward pauses in the middle of a conversation.
+This is an infuriating experience, something you would wish your customers could avoid.

 Because packet loss means the data was dropped somewhere in the network, it is generally caused by an issue within the network.
-Of course, the challenge would be understanding and locating the exact weak point.
+Of course, the challenge is understanding and locating the exact weak point.
 Between both lost and discarded packets, there are a wide number of causes for packet loss.
-Some of which are:

-- Network Congestion: The most obvious, and easiest cause would simply be network congestion.
-Having too many devices hooked up to the same system, all being used at the same time, will run out of bandwidth, slowing your connection to a crawl.
-Insufficient bandwidth/ the bandwidth cap to handle a VoIP call will lead to packets being dropped or delivered out of order.
+The most obvious, and easiest cause of packet loss, is network congestion.
+Too many devices hooked up to the same system, all being used at the same time, will run out of bandwidth, slowing your connection to a crawl.
+Insufficient bandwidth/ the bandwidth cap to handle a VoIP call leads to packets being dropped or delivered out of order.

-- Bad Hardware: Internet network connections are made through a number of distinct hardware pieces, including modems, routers, and switches.
+Internet network connections are made through a number of distinct hardware pieces, such as modems, routers, and switches.
 Bad hardware, including an outdated firmware/software, a damaged ethernet cable, or a malfunctioning router, will quickly contribute to issues with call quality.

-Software Issues: Improper hardware configuration on the software side can lead to packet loss as well.
-This could range from interoperability bugs in the network to the improper software configuration of your devices.
+Improper hardware configuration on the software side also leads to packet loss.
+This could range from interoperability bugs in the network, to the improper software configuration of your devices.

 New to Spearline?

-If you are new to Spearline and would like to find out more about how you can benefit from our platform, we would love to speak with you.
+If you would like to find out more, we would love to speak with you!
 Please send us a brief message, and we will be in contact with you shortly.